(Image: Zen Buddha Silence by Marilyn Barbone.)

 Knight met a man named Cam Murakami, who offered Knight a deal on the spot.
 Knight said he had to check with Onitsuka first.
 Knight wired Kitami, but heard nothing back at all for weeks.

 Then Knight got a call from a guy on the east coast who told him that Onitsuka had approached him about becoming its new U.S. distributor.
-Knight check with Fujimoto, his spy.
+Knight checked with Fujimoto, his spy.
 Yes, it was true.
 Onitsuka was considering a clean break with Blue Ribbon.

 Knight invited Kitami to visit Blue Ribbon.